archo5/sgscript/readme.txt

 		* fresh commits aren't tested as thoroughly
 - include src/sgscript.h in your project

-sample code ... is in the tests/ directory
+sample code and documentation ... is in the tests/ directory
 	as you'll probably see, it's not that different from many other languages. there'll be no specification until the language survives a few iterations. after that, we'll see if it's necessary.